Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 5. Select the Asset(s) that will be part of this product.
 Selected assets will be added to the Linked Assets section.
 You can choose to link the product to the latest release of the asset or select the release you want.
 Click **Next**.
 6. Select a Usage Plan.
 One free plan will be automatically added to the product.
 Click **Next**.
 7. Add the quota to the plan.
-By default one quota is added and you can assigned as many resource to a quota.
-Each resource can be part of one quota only.
-You can add a quota using the "+ Add Quota" button and then select the resources and the limit for the quota.
+By default, one quota is added.
+You can assign multiple resource to the quota, but each resource can be part of only one quota.
+To add a quota, click **+ Add Quota** and select the resources and the limit for the quota.
 Click **Next**.
-8. Add documentation elements: sections and articles.
-By default an empty document is created.
-Update the document name and description.
-From the icon bar the folder enables to add a new section at the end of the document and the file icon allows to add articles in current section if one is selected or in the last section if the document is selected.
-A section has a name and a description.
-An article is a markdown text.
-The markdown editor helps you to format your text and a preview is available to validate the final rendering.
-What you enter is automatically saved.
-Repeat these steps for all sections and article you are adding to the product.
+8. Add documentation elements (sections and articles).
+By default, an empty document is created.

+    * Update the document name and description.
+    * Click the folder icon to add a new section at the end of the document.
+    * Click the file icon to add an article to the current section (if one is selected); otherwise, it will be added in the last section of the selected document.
+Note that each section has a name and a description.
+    * Use the markdown editor to format and preview your article to validate the final rendering.
+The text is automatically saved.
+    * Repeat these steps for all sections and articles you are adding to the product.
 Once your documentation is ready, click **Next**.

-9. Select the team the product can be shared with.
-By default a product is not shared and only Central admin will have access it.
-If you shared your product with specific(s) team, each member of these teams will be able to see your product.
+9. Select the team(s) the product can be shared with.
+By default, a product is not shared and only the Central Admin will have access to it.
+If you shared your product with specific team(s), each member of these teams will be able to see your product.
 Click **Next**.
 10. Provide the Tags, Attribute and Category details for the product.
 11. Click **Save**.